ctpena/asagaoui/README.md

 AsagaoUI is licensed under the MIT License.

 AsagaoUI also includes several external libraries.
-For all licenses, please see the LICENSE file.
+For all licenses, please see the NOTICE file.

 The documentation located under site/content/ is licensed under the CC BY 4.0.